 |Propagation:||By seeds germinating in 1-2 months.
 Division.|

-Leaves are pinnate, or feather-like, arching almost upright, about 10ft long and 3ft wide, segmented, bluish-green above and beneath, supported by brown petiole covered in a whitish bloom.
+The leaves are pinnate, or feather-like, arching almost upright, measuring approximately 10 feet in length and 3 feet in width.
+They are segmented, with a bluish-green color on both the upper and lower surfaces.
+These leaves are supported by brown petioles covered in a whitish bloom.

 How To Care For Triangle Palm